paoloborello/stats604-project3/README.md

 # On the Ripeness of Bananas: An Empirical Study

-A project that studies the effect of poking holes and dipping bananas in various liquids on the ripening process.
+Accelerating fruit ripening through household methods is a common practice, yet the scientific basis of many such techniques remains underexplored.
+This study investigates the effectiveness of two straightforward interventions—poking holes in fruit and dipping it in different liquids—as potential methods to influence ripening rates.
+These methods were selected to assess whether minor physical modifications or exposure to common liquids can meaningfully alter the ripening process.

 For more details on results and the experimental setup, please refer to the `pre-experimental-plan.md` file and generate the final report PDF.